milanglacier/yarepl.nvim/README.md

 # yarepl.nvim

 Yet Another REPL is a flexible REPL / TUI App management tool that supports multiple paradigms for interacting with tui-apps\*.
-It seamlessly integrates with `Telescope`, `fzf-lua`, and `aider.chat`.
-This plugin also works with project-level config and tmux, and includes a native dot repeat feature without requiring vim-repeat.
+This plugin also works with project-level config and tmux, and includes native dot-repeat without requiring vim-repeat.

 Flexibility and parallelism are core priorities.
 With yarepl.nvim, you can effortlessly interact with multiple tui-apps through various paradigms: